ProvTools/prov-cpl/README.md

 make release
 sudo make install
 ```
-This will (among other things) create /usr/local/java/CPL.jar, which you can
+This will (among other things) create `/usr/local/java/CPL.jar`, which you can
 then include in your project.
-You do not need to include CPLDirect.jar, since
+You do not need to include `CPLDirect.jar`, since
 it is statically included in CPL.jar.

-In both cases, you will also need to move libCPLDirect-java.dylib into your java.library.path
+In both cases, you will also need to move `libCPLDirect-java.dylib` into your `java.library.path`
-or change your java.library.path to include /usr/local/lib
+or change your `java.library.path` to include `/usr/local/lib`.

-Note: If "make release" fails with the "Permission denied" error, please run
+Note: If `make release` fails with the "Permission denied" error, please run
-"sudo make distclean" first.
-If "make release" fails mysteriously, perhaps
+`sudo make distclean` first.
+If `make release` fails mysteriously, perhaps
-"sudo updatedb" will help.
+`sudo updatedb` will help.

 ### Python Bindings